 - Diabetes mellitus (diabetes) (in consultation with your practitioner)

-- Severe kidney disease resulting in dialysis or kidney transplantation
+- Severe kidney disease resulting in dialysis or kidney transplant

-- Have congenital or immune disorders that require treatment
+- Due to congenital or immune disorders that require treatment

-- Are in chemotherapy and / or radiotherapy for cancer
+- Because of chemotherapy and/or radiotherapy for cancer

-- Have a HIV infection (in consultation with your practitioner)
+- Because of a HIV infection (in consultation with your practitioner)

 You cannot book an appointment if you (or a housemate) have one of the following complaints: